numToStr/zenv/README.md

     -f, --file          Path to .env file

 ARGS:
-    <binary>            Command that needs to be executed
+    <command>            Command that needs to be executed
     [args]...
 Arguments for the command

 Examples: